jlegatheaux/RC2020-assignments/assignment-4/configs/README.md

 All simulations end after 39 seconds before calling ``dumpappstate()`` and ``dumppacketstats()``.

-All networks have two sender application nodes and two receiving nodes.
+All networks have two sender application nodes and two receiving application nodes.

 ## config 4.1